Polish orthography: History

 Poles adopted the Latin alphabet in the 12th century.
 However, that alphabet was ill-equipped to represent certain Polish sounds, such as the palatal consonants and nasal vowels.
 Consequently, Polish spelling in the Middle Ages was highly inconsistent, as different writers used different systems to represent these sounds, For example, in early documents the letter c could signify the sounds now written c, cz, k, while the letter z was used for the sounds now written z, ż, ś, ź.
 Writers soon began to experiment with digraphs (combinations of letters), new letters (φ and ſ, no longer used), and eventually diacritics.

-The Polish alphabet was one of two major forms of Latin-based orthography developed for Slavic languages, the other being Czech orthography, characterized by carons (háčeks), as in the letter č.
+The Polish alphabet was one of two major forms of Latin-based orthography developed for Slavic languages, the other being Czech orthography, characterized by carons (hačeks), as in the letter č.
 The other major Slavic languages which are now written in Latin-based alphabets (Slovak, Slovene, and Serbo-Croatian) use systems similar to the Czech.
-However a Polish-based orthography is used for Kashubian and usually for Silesian, while the Sorbian languages use elements of both systems.
+Sorbian spelling is also closer to Czech, though it does include more Polish elements than the aforementioned languages.
+Polish-based orthographies are used for Kashubian and usually Silesian, both spoken in Poland.

+The letter ƶ is a historical allograph for ż.